Most of us know that planning is a good thing, but just how important is it? If you want to succeed in life, planning is absolutely essential.

 9. Planning can help prevent decision fatigue.

+The next reason why planning is important in life is that it will prevent us from feeling fatigued from making decisions.
 Sometimes we get paralyzed by the number of decisions that need to be made during the day.
 Some researchers claim that adults make up to 35,000 decisions a day.
+That’s a lot.

 However, the number of decisions we have to make each day can cause us to feel fatigued.
 When you’re trying to be productive, deciding what to do between each task can cause lost time and lost momentum.